earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 Makefiles have parallelism support out of the box.
 Running any make target with the `-j` option tells Make to execute dependencies in parallel (e.g. `make -j build`).
 Although this is a seemingly easy win for performance, it comes with a number of strings attached, that you should be aware of.

 First of all, Make targets are not isolated - they all operate on the same directory.
 When you run multiple such targets in parallel, you may get very surprising results due to race conditions.
-Imagine if for one of your targets, you really want to run a clean builds, so you make it depend on the target `clean`.
+Imagine if, for one of your targets, you really want to run a clean build, so you make it depend on the target `clean`.
 And then you have another target, which ensures that your `build` directory has been created.
 Well if these run in parallel, you can imagine how they could get in each other's way.

 To really make use of this option, you'll need to design target dependencies with parallelism mindfulness.
 You'll need to really think about dependencies whether they need to be built in a certain order, or if they can be built in any order.